-Eduard Bernstein's revisionism strains Marxist theory of its revolutionary elements while rehabilitating the Lasallian theses in order to put them back within scientific socialism.
-If Bernstein's social democracy encompasses the context of Germany at the end of the 19th and the beginning of the 20th century, the reformist currents in other countries are also drawn on local political ideologies to revise Marxist theses.
+Eduard Bernstein's revisionism strains Marxist theory of its revolutionary elements rehabilitating the Lasallian ideas.
+If

+Bernstein's social democracy encompasses in the context of Germany at the end of the 19th and the beginning of the 20th century, the reformist currents in other countries are also drawn on local political ideologies to revise Marxist theses.
 In France, republican socialism is inspired by republicanism, utopian socialism and mutualism.
-In the United Kingdom, the labour movement is instilled by the Fabian Society articulating the heritage of Owenism and that of trade-unionism.
+In the United Kingdom, the labor movement is instilled by the Fabian Society articulated the heritage of Owenism and that of trade unionism.
 In Italy, social democracy is the work of Filippo Turati, who developed a non-dogmatic reading of Karl Marx rooted in a progressive republicanism inspired by one of the fathers of Italian unification: Giuseppe Mazzini.
 In the United States of America, social democracy was built on the trade union and anti-segregationist movements.
 This broad diversity of local contributions makes it difficult to designate social democracy as a homogeneous current.